walmartlabs/generator-thorax/README.md

       });
     });

-To display the collection we will edit `templates/todo-list/index.handlebars` and use the `collection` handlebars helper, which functions as a `forEach` and will `{{#collection}} render the code between the opening and closing collection tags for each model in the collection {{/collection}}`.
+To display the collection we will edit `templates/todo-list/index.handlebars` and use the `collection` handlebars helper, which functions as a `forEach` and will

+    {{#collection}}
+        render the code between the opening and closing collection tags for each model
+        in the collection
+    {{/collection}}`

 Beautifully, all of the properties of the associated model are available in the helpers (see `{{title}}` below).
 A `tag` option may be specified to define what type of HTML tag will be used when creating the collection element:

     {{#collection tag="ul"}}
       <li>{{title}}</li>